boveus/hyrax-wiki/Migration-Notes-from-5.x-to-6.x.md

 ```

 ## Migrating to Fedora 4
+Note: for testing, you can use the [migrate](https://github.com/projecthydra/hydra-jetty/tree/migrate) branch of the hydra-jetty application, which contains both Fedora 3.8 and Fedora 4.1.
-1. Add the fedora-migrate gem to your Gemfile and update: `gem 'fedora-migrate'`
+* Add the fedora-migrate gem to your Gemfile and update: `gem 'fedora-migrate'`
-2. Create a `config/fedora3.yml` file which should look exactly like your `config/fedora.yml` from your previous Sufia 5 application
+* Create a `config/fedora3.yml` file which should look exactly like your `config/fedora.yml` from your previous Sufia 5 application
 ``` ruby
 development:
   user: fedoraAdmin
   password: fedoraAdmin
   url: http://127.0.0.1:8983/fedora3
 ```
-3. Create a migration rake task similar to
+* Create a migration rake task similar to
 ``` ruby
 require 'fedora-migrate'